phillipkachy/Work-Day-Scheduler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist# Work-Day-Scheduler

+Working Application:

+Website allows user to save to do things based on the hours 9am through 5pm of the day.
+The hour of the day are colored coded to separate past hours, present hour and future hours.